Excess Skin Removal

 Surgery After Significant Weight Loss

 Losing 100 pounds or more is a major achievement.
 But once you’ve reached your goal, you might find that your new healthier, thinner body needs some additional fine-tuning.
 That’s because large amounts of excess skin that have been stretched around the abdomen, arms, legs, breasts and face may have lost its elasticity.
-After significant weight loss, the skin often fails to shrink back to its former size and shape.
+After significant weight loss, the skin often fails to shrink back to its former size and shape and excess skin removal may be necessary.

 Surgeons at NYC Surgical Associates offer body contouring surgery designed specifically for patients who have achieved significant weight loss.
-Procedures that remove skin or fat, tighten and lift can be used as a complement to help your clothes fit better and allow you to participate more comfortably in your favorite activities.
+In addition, procedures to remove skin or fat, or tighten and lift areas can complement treatment.
+The goal of all treatment is to help your clothes fit better and allow you to participate more comfortably in your favorite activities.

-The best way to determine if you are a candidate for surgery after significant weight loss is through a thorough consultation with one of our Surgeons at NYC Surgical.
+The best way to determine if you are a candidate for surgery after significant weight loss is with a consultation.
+Body contouring surgery is most effective when several important criteria are met, which your doctor will discuss with you.

 Has your weight been stable for at least a year with no further weight loss expected?